Kephson/reint_downloadmanager/README.md

 ### 4.1 Settings in extension configuration

 * **disableDefaultPageTs** - You can disable the automatic including of the default pageTS for the extension.
+* **disableDefaultPlugin** - You can enable the default plugin, but this is deprecated since TYPO3 11.5.

 ### 4.2 Changelog